starbornone/price-to-work-hours-converter/README.md

 Planned features for future versions include:

+- Only run when the user clicks "Check Prices".
-- **Multi-language support**.
+- Multi-language support.
-- **Improved currency detection** for international websites.
+- Improved currency detection.
-- **Automatic exchange rate updates** for more accurate conversions.
+- Improved display of work hours.

 ## Contributing

-If you would like to contribute to this project, feel free to submit a pull request or open an issue on GitHub with suggestions or bug reports.
+If you would like to contribute to this project, feel free to submit a pull request or open an issue on GitLab with suggestions or bug reports.

 ## License